bidzyyys/chasm/README.md

 the more miners who want to catch it.
 It is worth mentioning that the offer becomes visible only when is included in xpeer's blockchain.
 The same with incentive for adding a confirmation block, which requires the most computations in our protocol.
 A deposit is a kind of protection for cheating.
 When the side of exchange plays the game, it is handed back.
 There is also another vital information - timeout.
 Timeout says how much time an offer is valid and, in case of match, how much time sides have for an exchange then.
-The offer has one more additional field - nonce.
 Once the fields has been set, the offer is hashed and the hash becomes an id of the exchange.
-One cannot send an offer with an id of some other transaction - if your offer's id is a duplicate, please adjust the nonce field.
+One cannot send an offer with an id of some other transaction.

 #### Taking an offer